REM de l'Est: Elevated tracks

 The elevated portion of the REM de l'Est received significant criticism and media attention, taking up much of the public discourse surrounding the system.
 The aerial tracks generated concerns of urban disfigurement, especially in downtown Montreal on a section of René-Lévesque Boulevard.
 Tracks would have bordered Montreal's Chinatown to the north, with a station planned on a vacant lot next to one of the area's four paifangs, leading some critics to worry the structures would visually block an entrance to the neighbourhood.

 CDPQ Infra stated that it had studied six different underground options for the downtown branch of the network and that all of them had been ruled out due to safety and financial risks.
 These complications were attributed to the proximity of Metro lines and century-old sewer lines as well as to the frailty of the soil.
 The Caisse's CEO, Charles Emond, stated that tunneling would make the construction of the system three times as expensive and twice as long.
 Montreal mayor Valérie Plante, as well as some experts, asked for detailed information before ruling out the underground option.

 The integration of elevated structures also proved challenging in other sectors.
-In a report, Montreal's public consultation office, the OCPM, warned the REM de l'Est would "scar" the Faubourgs sector in the Centre-Sud, an industrial and heavily trafficked area which the city hopes to revitalize.
+In a report, Montreal's public consultation office, the OCPM, warned the REM de l'Est would "scar" the Faubourgs sector in the Centre-Sud, an industrial and heavily trafficked area which the city hoped to revitalize.
 Further east, in the borough of Mercier-Hochelaga-Maisonneuve, trains would have run across the southern edge of Morgan Park in the Ancienne-Cité-de-Maisonneuve sector, now a provincial heritage site.

 In a report, an expert advisory committee expressed concern that the structure would "fracture" Montreal's urban landscape and bisect neighbourhoods.
 Addressing such concerns, CDPQ Infra unveiled a redesign on March 9, 2022, featuring a leaner platform, more elaborate pillars and a 16-kilometer pedestrian promenade along René-Lévesque Boulevard, Notre-Dame Street and Sherbrooke Street.
 The plan would have removed four of the eight car lanes on René-Lévesque, adapting the space for pedestrians and cyclists.
 However, the city of Montreal, rather than CDPQ Infra, would have been expected to cover the related costs.